Howard High School of Technology: Academics

 Howard also has partnerships with higher education institutions such as Delaware Technical and Community College, University of Delaware, Wilmington University so students can earn dual enrollment credits as well.
 In 2017, more than 90% of those enrolled in college courses finished them successfully.

 In 2021, Apple Inc. gave Howard a Distinguished School Award and they joined the iPad initiative, which gives each student a school-owned iPad to use for their schoolwork.
-In 2013, Verizon selected Howard as one of twelve schools in the country as a Innovative Learning School; teachers received an intensive, two-day crash course on how to effectively use technology in the classroom.
+As of the 2022–2023 school year, students are no longer given iPads to complete assignments.
+Students are now given Chromebooks.
+Additionally, teachers no longer receive MacBook laptops.
+Instead Dell laptops are distributed.
+2013, Verizon selected Howard as one of twelve schools in the country as an Innovative Learning School; teachers received an intensive, two-day crash course on how to effectively use technology in the classroom.

 Athletics

 Howard is part of the Delaware Interscholastic Athletic Association and offers eleven varsity sport teams that compete in Blue Hen Conference, Flight "B."